What Reach Digital Has Been Reading

 Search Engine Land contributor Doc Sheldon put together a pretty solid glossary of SEO terms for small business owners looking to dip their toe in Search Engine Optimization.
 We definitely recommend giving it a read for a quick crash course on the ins and outs of SEO.

 Another list post, this time from Brad Smith of Codeless Interactive, LLC, written for WordStream.
 This article gives a snapshot overview of crucial advertising statistics that are specific to the digital industry.

-This type of content is particularly valuable as a refresher for seasoned veterans since there’s bound to be some valuable insights on a list like this that you may have missed or overlooked, arming you with information for your next search, social or paid campaign.
+This type of content is particularly valuable as a refresher for seasoned veterans since there’s bound to be some valuable insights on a list like this that you may have missed or overlooked.
+It will arm you with information for your next search, social, or paid campaign.